 The W3C Membership elects a majority of the voting seats of the Board of Directors of W3C, Incorporated, to bring a diverse multi-stakeholder perspective from the W3C Membership.
 For this election, W3C Members will fill seven seats.

-The following nominations have been made (in alphabetical order by nominee family name):
+The following nominations have been made (listed in random order):

-The following nomination statements have been made (in alphabetical order by nominee family name):
+The following nomination statements have been made (listed in random order):